mn-mde-edfi/MDE-EdFi-Documentation/README.md

 - [Descriptors and Resources](descriptors_resources.md).
 This document contains additional information about specific descriptors and data resources that can prove useful in understanding MDE's Ed-Fi implementation.
 - [Transactional Update Procedures](transactional_updates.md) covers some of the core concepts of updating records with individual transactions in lieu of bulk uploads, including some examples from Ed-Fi to illustrate.
 - Additional Documentation, particularly useful to districts/LEAs, is available on [MDE's Ed-Fi Documentation page](https://education.mn.gov/MDE/dse/datasub/edfi/doc/)
+- The [Common Ed-Fi Errors page](/common_errors.md) will attempt to provide additional documentation on the types of API errors that can arise for vendors and LEAs.

 ### Language Academic Honor Documentation
 **Postponed until further notice**.
 Language Academic Honor information was previously collected from districts via a Microsoft Word Form in aggregate.
 For more information about this collection, we encourage vendors to visit: